katbow/elm-workshop/part3/transcript.md

 where we're rendering a series of these repositories, and we're going to have a little `X` button next to each one.
 The user can click that button to remove it from the rest.
 Just hide it, delete it, get it out of there.
 This is how we're going to do it.
 Each of these results has a data field.
-WHen you click on it, it's going to send a message that looks like this to update:
+When you click on it, it's going to send a message that looks like this to update:

 ```elm